ScreaMy7/owasp-mastg/tests-beta/android/MASVS-CODE/MASTG-TEST-0287.md

 ## Steps

-1. Run a static analysis tool such as @MASTG-TOOL-0110 on the code and `AndroidManifest.xml` file.
+1. Run a static analysis tool such as @MASTG-TOOL-0110 on the `AndroidManifest.xml` file.

 ## Observation